Mathisou/ft_irc/README.md

 - First open IRSSI typing `irssi` on the bash
 - Connect with `/connect <ip> <port> <password>`
 - Then you should start all commands with a `/` followed by one of the command above.
-- You can type `/help` to see all possible command on irssi (even those we dont handle) because some commands have a different syntax.
+- You can type `/help` to see all irssi commands (even those we dont handle) because some commands have a different syntax.
 (Example: PRIVMSG -> /msg)

 netcat: